Rezasabz/Practice/README.md

 ```
 apk add wrk
 ```
-for start testing we should use of isc-service so pay attention to below command
+for start testing we should use of hello-app-service so pay attention to below command
 ```
 wrk -c 5 -t 5 -d 300s -H "Connection: Close" http://hello-app-service:8080
 ```